GoogleCloudPlatform/service-extensions/README.md

 Each recipe has an example plugin written in Rust and C++, and an accompanying unit test that verifies both.

+In support of unit testing, this repo contains an `HttpTest` fixture with a `TestWasm` host implementation and `TestHttpContext` stream handler.
+These minimal implementations loosely match GCP Service Extension execution environment.
+The contexts implements the ABI / feature set described below (mainly HTTP headers and logging), but often in a simple way (behaviors may not match GCP exactly).

 # Samples & Recipes

 The samples folder contains Samples & Recipes to use as a reference for your own